 SEA - Have you ever watched the episode of Sex and the City where Samantha meets boyfriend Smith at RAW restaurant?
 Well in real life it is a delicious Thai restaurant in Brooklyn.
 The scenery is colorful and glam (just like in the show), and the food is delicious!

-Rooftop Bars and Restaurants - If you're visiting Brooklyn in the summer, the best trade off for those hot muggy days are the warm evenings.
+Rooftop Bars and Restaurants - If you're visiting New York City in the summer, the best trade off for those hot muggy days are the warm evenings.
 I went to a rooftop bar one summer in NYC and I remember just being in awe of the views (I wish I could remember the name of the place but it was so long ago).
-According to Brooklyn Magazine, here are the top 7 rooftop bars in Brooklyn.
+Check out this tour of some of NYC’s hottest rooftop spots.

 Greenpoint - Take the subway G train to Greenpoint, it's the perfect drop-off spot in Brooklyn.
 When I get off on this stop, I love to walk around the city streets and just explore.
 For lack of a better descriptive word, it's a very "hipster" neighborhood.